brevzin/brevzin.github.io/_posts/2019-04-29-concepts-heavy-2.md

 { }; // error: !Drawable<BadOval>
 ```

 This last bit is just syntax sugar for having written the `static_assert` yourself, but sometimes having that early reminder can't hurt.
-We may also want to satisfy the model within the class itself (maybe we want to access some private member sor something):
+We may also want to satisfy the model within the class itself (maybe we want to access some private member or something):

 ```cpp
 struct Squiggle